 Investments in joint ventures and associates are consolidated applying the equity method, which means that the results of operations of associates and any changes in Other comprehensive income of the joint ventures and associates are reflected in the consolidated Income Statement and in Consolidated Statement of Other Comprehensive Income.
 If the carrying value exceeds the recoverable amount, the carrying value of the investment in the joint venture or in the associate is adjusted by booking the related loss to the Income Statement.

-Company AFICO FILTERS S.A.E.
-(22.62% stake) was not classified as associate due to the lack of Group’s members in the management bodies of the company (which means the Group does not exert significant influence on the company).
+Company AFICO FILTERS S.A.E. owned at 17.77% as at 31 December 2016 (owned at 22.62% as at 31 December 2015) was not classified as associate due to the significant lack of Group’s members in the management bodies of the company (which means the Group does not exert significant influence on the company).